 Omaha Beach Golf Club: Bunkers Abound & They’re Not All Sand.

-There is an anti-aircraft bunker still in position at the back of the seventh green on the Craighead Links course at my home club in Crail, Scotland.
-The bunker at Crail faces the North Sea is among a number of bunkers built at RNAS Crail and also known as HMS Jackdaw, a naval air station just outside of the village of Crail, and still in place over 60-years since it was last functional in 1961.
-You have to drive past the air station, that still has all the buildings in place, on route to the golf course.
+There is the strong remnants of an anti-aircraft bunker still in position at the back of the seventh green on the Craighead Links course and my home club in Crail, Scotland.
+This anti-aircraft bunker is located on the edge of the cliff face, looking out in the direction of the North Sea and is among a number of bunkers still present at the former RNAS Crail and also known as HMS Jackdaw, a naval air station just outside of the village of Crail.

 A World War 11 air defence bunker still in place at the back of the 6th green on the Craighead Links course at Crail in Scotland.
 (Image GolfByTourmiss)

-Your author standing atop of one of the many bunkers present on the edge of the Stromness Golf Club and overlooking the Scapa Flow on the northern tip of Scotland.
+Your author standing atop of one of the many bunkers present on the edge of the Stromness Golf Club and overlooking the Scapa Flow at the northern tip of Scotland.

-The third golf boasting a concrete bunkers is the Omaha Beach Golf Club in the Normandy region of northern France, and with the club perched high over the clifftops overlooking the English Channel.
+Concrete bunkers abound at a third golf course and it is the Omaha Beach Golf Club in the Normandy region of northern France.

 The France and UK flags flying high at the back of the sixth green at the Ohama Beach Golf Club, and with the German bunker beside the flags.
 (Image – Omaha BeachGC)